 Don’t ignore drips and running toilets

-Small drips can waste over eight gallons of water a day, and a continuously running toilet can waste more than 200 gallons of water daily.
+Small drips can waste over eight gallons of water a day, and a continuously running toilet can waste more than 200 gallons of water, daily.
 If you ignore them, you’ll pay for it when your water bill arrives.
-Find out the hidden home dangers you should never ignore.
+Flammable lint, puddles, and drips are a part of these hidden home dangers you should never ignore.

 We’ll check things for free